wisr/building.wisr.io/README.md

 # Building Wisr
-A place to talk about Wisr updates
+A place to talk about Wisr updates.

 ## Local Setup
 `yarn install`